gxanine/upjs/README.md

 With ❤ and ☕ by Greg

 ---
-This program is open-source and distributed under the GNU General Public License, see *LICENSE.md* for details.
+This program is open-source and distributed under the MIT License, see *LICENSE.md* for details.